-- Under "Sign in," click the button Advanced sync settings.
+- Under "Sign in," click Advanced sync settings.

-- Choose what to sync: Mark the information you want to sync with checkboxes.
+- Choose the information you want to sync:

-- Under "Encryption options," choose one of the following:
+- Under "Encryption options," choose how to protect your information:

-- Encrypt synced passwords with your Google credentials: This option is selected by default.
-It means any synced passwords will be kept secure by your Google Account.
+- Encrypt synced passwords with your Google credentials means that any synced passwords are kept secure by Google with your Google sign-in information.

 - Click OK.

 On a Chromebook?
 Learn how to sync information across Chromebooks.